InformaticsResearchCenter/golang-restful-api-sample/README.md

 ``

 ## NOTE
-This repo is not for building an application but only as an example or you could say as a template for basic web services with Golang and MySQL.
+This repo is not for building an application but only as an example or you could say as a template for basic web services with Golang and MariaDB (MySQL).